Adversarial Attacks on Medical Hyperspectral Imaging Exploiting Spectral-Spatial Dependencies and Multiscale Features: Experiments

 \subsection{Evaluation Metrics}

-In medical image adversarial attacks, misclassifying lesion regions as normal tissue poses the greatest clinical risk.
-Therefore, we primarily evaluate the attack success rate on lesion areas, where a lower classification accuracy indicates a more effective attack.
-In addition, we adopt three standard metrics for comprehensive evaluation.
+Since we are conducting medical image adversarial attacks, attacking the lesion area to misclassify it into normal areas will cause the greatest harm to patients and the medical system.
+Therefore, our evaluation metrics mainly focus on the classification success rate of the lesion areas in each dataset.
+The lower the classification accuracy on lesion regions, the stronger the effectiveness of the attack.
+At the same time, we also adopt three commonly used metrics for comprehensive evaluation:

-\textbf{Overall Accuracy (OA)} measures the proportion of correctly classified pixels:
+\textbf{Overall Accuracy (OA)} measures the overall proportion of correctly classified pixels.
+It is defined as:

-where $N_{ij}$ denotes the number of pixels with ground-truth class $i$ predicted as class $j$, and $C$ is the number of classes.
+where \( N_{ij} \) represents the number of pixels whose ground truth class is \( i \) and predicted class is \( j \), and \( C \) is the total number of classes.